DillonLloydLee/Pizza_Company/README.md

 ### Description:

 It's a pizza ordering website that utilizes jQuery and HTML coding.
+Clicking each button hides the current set of HTML while revealing another set on the same page.
+There are prototypes set up for Pizza and Order, which change each time you add something.
+Loading up the 'confirm page' appends data from your order onto the HTML so that it is different each time depending on what your order is.

 ### Setup: